lenarduzziadam/jarLang/README.md

 #### Option 2: Run via python/docker script in root (Need implementation)

 - Add executable permissions to run_jarlang.py (remember to always look deeply at scripts before giving permissions or running)

+-TODO: MODE TO BE ADDED HERE WHEN DOCKER is working

 ### 2. Language Concepts Tutorial

 #### Variables